locationtech-labs/geopyspark/docs/guides/rdd.rst

    # Since the RasterRDD will be SPATIAL, a ProjectedExtent is constructed.
    projected_extent = {'extent': extent, 'epsg': 3857}

-   # Create a PySpark RDD that contains a singel tuple, (projected_extent, tile)
+   # Create a PySpark RDD that contains a single tuple, (projected_extent, tile)
    # Note: The order of the values in the tuple is important.
 ProjectedExtent
    # or TemporalProjectedExtent MUST Be the first element.
    rdd = geopysc.pysc.parallelize([(projected_extent, tile)])